 Class Types

 A class declaration declares a new named type (section 3.7) called a class type.
-Within the constructor and member functions of a class, the type of this is the instance type (section 3.7.1) of this class type.
+Within the constructor and instance member functions of a class, the type of this is the this-type (section 3.6.3) of that class type.
 The class type has the following members:

 A property for each instance member variable declaration in the class body.